What is Mixed Gonadal Dysgenesis?

 What causes mixed gonadal dysgenesis?

-- Genitals: The penis may be small.
+- Genitals (private parts): The penis may be small.
 The clitoris may be large.
-The genitals may have features of both a boy and a girl.
+The genitals may have features of both a male and a female.

 - Gonads: There may be a typical gonad on one side and an underdeveloped (“streak”) gonad on the other side.

-MGD is often diagnosed by a medical exam and testing at birth.
-During an exam, the doctor may feel a testicle in the groin instead of the scrotum.
+MGD is often found when a baby is born and checked by a doctor.
+During the exam, the doctor might feel a testicle in the groin area instead of the scrotum.
 This is called an undescended testicle.
-The doctor will not be able to feel an underdeveloped, “streak” gonad.
-The doctor can not feel this far inside the body.
-The genitals may not look typical for a boy or a girl.
+If a gonad did not grow much, (“streak” gonad), the doctor will not be able to feel it.
+The baby’s genitals might not look like what is typical for a boy or a girl.

 - Karyotype – This is a blood test that looks at a person’s chromosomes, including the X and Y chromosomes.
 This may show if there is a mixed pattern of chromosomes.